jeperkins4/littlebits/README.md

 1. Improve video upload - Most likely a direct to S3 type solution to bypass the blocking / timeouts of the current solution.

-2. Resolve CircleCI issue to allow continuous integration and enforce only passing tests moving code into production.

-3. Better messaging around long or asynchronous transactions.
+2. Better messaging around long or asynchronous transactions.
 There is a superficial attempt at ActionCable integration, but this would need to be enhanced.

-4. A more usable and branded UX.
+3. A more usable and branded UX.